 Non-surgical Treatment Options

-- Pelvic floor exercises (Kegel exercises): Exercising your weakened pelvic floor muscles may help improve or prevent the worsening of early stages of prolapse.
-Just as any exercise program, pelvic floor exercises require time, motivation and proper technique.
-Please see the pelvic floor exercises leaflet for more information.
+- Pelvic floor exercises (Kegel exercises).
+Exercising your weakened pelvic floor muscles may help improve or prevent the worsening of early stages of prolapse.
+Just as with any exercise program, pelvic floor exercises require time, motivation and proper technique.
+Please see the Pelvic Floor Exercises leaflet for more information.

 Surgical Treatment Options

-- Reconstructive Surgical Repair: The purpose of pelvic reconstructive surgery is to restore your pelvic organs to their natural position while retaining sexual function.
-There are many different ways to accomplish the surgery including:
+- Reconstructive Surgical Repair.
+The purpose of pelvic reconstructive surgery is to restore your pelvic organs to their natural position while retaining sexual function.
+There are many ways to accomplish the surgery including:

 - Vaginal approach

 - Abdominal approach (through an abdominal incision)